About Budhanilkantha

 The main Budhanilkantha temple and fence around the statue

-Today Budhanilkantha is a popular site for both Hindu and Buddhist pilgrims and tourists to visit the famous statue.
-For general tourists there's not a lot to do unless it's a stop off on the way to Shivapuri.
-Though if you do have a morning free you can tick off the bucket list of having visiting Nepal's largest statue!
+Today, Budhanilkantha is a popular destination for both Hindu and Buddhist pilgrims and tourists eager to visit the famous statue.
+For casual visitors, there isn't much else to do unless it serves as a stopping point en route to Shivapuri.
+However, if you have a free morning, you can add to your itinerary the experience of visiting Nepal's largest statue!

-There's are several small local Nepali style restaurants in the area and little shops for water and snacks.
-The area is otherwise a typical concrete style town/village. .
+There are several small, local Nepali-style restaurants in the vicinity and small shops for water and snacks.
+The surrounding area is characterized by typical concrete-style architecture.

 Budhanilkantha